pietheinstrengholt/rssmonster/README.md

 - Move the `dist` output folder created inside the `client` folder to the `server` folder.
 The NodeJS server is also capable of serving out static content.
 - Inside the server folder: `npm run start`.

+### Docker
+- Run the following command to build all the images: `docker-compose build`
+- Run the following command to start the containers: `docker-compose up`

 #### Credits
 The following scripts and plug-ins are used within RSSMonster